s292567/ThesisApplication/ThesisApplication/API.md

 - response status:
   - `200 Ok`: The application status has been changed
+  - `403 Forbidden`: The professor can't operate on the application
+  - `404 Not Found`: The application wasn't found
+  - `422 Unprocessable Entity`: The application has already been accepted/declined
   - `500 Internal Server Error`: Generic server error

 ## Browse Applying Students for Proposal